U.N. peacekeepers released from Ebola quarantine in Mali

 While the mission has not released the nationality of the soldiers, U.N. sources have said they are from Chad.

-Mali registered eight cases of Ebola - seven of them confirmed and one probable - after the virus spread from neighboring Guinea, according to the World Health Organization (WHO).
+Mali registered eight cases of Ebola - seven of them confirmed and one probable - after the virus spread from neighbouring Guinea, according to the World Health Organization (WHO).

 President Ibrahim Boubacar Keita said last week that the West African nation no longer had any confirmed cases of the disease after the last patient known to be suffering from the virus was cured.